 Unfortunately, when you have fair credit, it isn’t always easy to find a cheaper storage unit (metaphorically), as the most valuable balance transfer credit card offers tend to be reserved for those with the best credit.
 However, your fair credit may still give you a few options.

-Best “Introductory APR” Credit Cards for Fair Credit
+Best “Introductory APR” Credit Cards For Fair Credit

 Even better, introductory offers typically don’t use deferred financing, meaning you won’t be charged back interest if you can’t pay off your entire balance transfer before your terms expire.
 Due to the pandemic, however, card issuers have tightened lending restrictions, and 0% offers are hard to come by for any credit rating.